 Tip: To make the most of your Blog Page, add a thumbnail image for each post in the Options section of the blog post editor.

 The Blog Page features a grid of post thumbnail tiles.
-Use the Style Editor to adjust how these thumbnails display.
+Use Site Styles to adjust how these thumbnails display.

 - Layout: Stacked - Thumbnails stack vertically